 What is Type 2 diabetes?

-Type 2 diabetes develops when the insulin producing cells in the body are unable to produce enough insulin or when the insulin that is produced does not work properly.
+It develops when the insulin producing cells in the body are unable to produce enough insulin.
+Alternatively, it can be when the insulin that is produced does not work properly.

 What is insulin?